Starting a Business in New York in 11 Easy Steps: The Ultimate Guide

 NYS doesn’t have a general business license.
 Still, some businesses need an occupational license or local permit to operate, like regulatory licenses for restaurants, child care, and construction that cover health and safety.

 You can see which state licenses or permits you’ll need using the New York state’s Business Wizard or by visiting their Business Express page.
+Learn more about how to get a business license in New York with the help of our detailed guide.

 For local general-business licenses, industry-specific licenses, and permits, contact your county or city’s relevant municipal departments, which you can find using the below links: